jackphillips96/KDD_Project_COVID19/README.md

 In our project, we decided to look at the effect of stay at home policy on the number of new cases by million and confirm that there is a relationship between implemented measures and infection rate.

 Research Question:
 -
-Estimating the impact of stay at home requirements to slow down the number of new cases due to Covid-19 in countries like Italy, Pakistan, and Germany via a combination of  ARIMA dynamics with intervention analysis.
+Estimating the impact of stay at home requirements to slow down the number of new positive cases due to Covid-19 in countries like Italy, Pakistan, and Germany via a combination of  ARIMA dynamics with intervention analysis.

 Relevant Domain:
 -